Last modified October 6, 2020, 8:56 a.m.

 Students who have one of our all-access meal plans will still have unlimited, all-access entry to UGA’s dining commons.
 While we are temporarily adjusting some dining operations and menus in response to COVID-19, we are focusing on providing as extensive of a menu as possible during this time and are not limiting the number of times an all-access meal plan participant can visit the dining commons.

-Our culinary and nutrition teams are currently finalizing menus for the fall semester.
-Our teams are focusing on healthy menu items that include variety and menu specialties of each location as well as vegetarian and vegan options.
-The to-go menu will be able to be viewed ahead of time on Build Your Plate or on Grubhub if you are ordering online.
-Menu items on Grubhub may vary from to-go and dine-in options.
+Meal plan customers are welcome to come to any of our dining commons and visit available stations to choose from a variety of to-go items.
+Our culinary and nutrition teams are focusing on healthy menu items that include variety and menu specialties of each location as well as vegetarian and vegan options.
+Menu items that can be taken out from the dining commons can be viewed ahead of time on Build Your Plate.
 Remember if you purchased a meal plan with Paw Points those points are accepted at over 20 on-campus retail locations including Barberitos, Chick-fil-A, Panda Express, and more which also allow you to take food to-go.

 How will I get a fountain drink?